kailash-manasarovar/statement/docs/timeline/2024/february.md

     !!! tip "My email to the Generalitat"
         Saturday 10 February 2024,</br></br>
-        Denia Alicante</br></br>
+        Dénia Alicante</br></br>
         Dear sir or madam,</br></br>
-        This letter is following the recent complaints I made about a teacher and his associates, particularly the computer technical staff- at the conservatory of Denia to which I have received no reply even though the male aggressive behavior against myself continues.</br></br>
+        This letter is following the recent complaints I made about a teacher and his associates, particularly the computer technical staff- at the conservatory of Dénia to which I have received no reply even though the male aggressive behavior against myself continues.</br></br>
         What has happened to me over the last 18 months is extraordinary, and a lot of it is even criminal, but my foremost concern is that this teacher and his computer technician associates have unlimited access to children, mostly girls, and their mobile phones.
 The ease and hubris